TECHO

-TECHO, also known as Un Techo para mi País (UTPMP) (Spanish for A Roof For My Country), is a nonprofit organization that mobilizes youth volunteers to fight extreme poverty in Latin America, by constructing transitional housing and implementing social inclusion programs.
+TECHO, also known as Un Techo para mi País (UTPMP) (Spanish for "A Roof For My Country"), is a nonprofit organization that mobilizes youth volunteers to fight extreme poverty in Latin America, by constructing transitional housing and implementing social inclusion programs.
 It was founded by a Jesuit priest, and working with more than 720,000 volunteers, it has constructed houses for over 102,400 families in 19 countries in Latin American and the Caribbean and 2 offices located in Miami, Florida, US, and London, England, that work as funds hubs.

 Un Techo para Chile was formerly a separate organization.
 As of 2012, Un Techo para mi Pais and Un Techo para Chile became one single institution called TECHO.

 History

 Un Techo para Chile was founded in 1997 by Jesuit priest Felipe Berríos, along with a group of university students.
 In 2001 it began expanding to other countries under the name Un Techo para mi País.
 In 2012 the name was changed to TECHO.

 The organization has a long history of responding to disaster situations, such as earthquakes in Peru (2007), Haiti (2010) and Chile (2010).
 TECHO was one of the first organizations to start building houses after the 2010 Haiti earthquake, and it was awarded a grant from the Inter-American Development Bank to build 10,000 houses there.
 Building began in Canaan, Haiti in 2010.

-Notably, TECHO coined the term Precaria (country) as a framework for visualizing Latin American poverty as a country.
+Notably, TECHO coined the term Precaria (Precarious) as a notional country used as a framework for visualizing Latin American poverty.
 This has been adopted by numerous leading figures including the former President of Chile Michelle Bachelet, writer Isabel Allende, and Argentine corporate social responsibility expert Bernardo Kliksberg.